mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 English may be set to guide the model as the second positional argument.

-Set these options twice, e.g. `-ww`, and `-WW`, to have phrase-level timestamps.
+Set these options twice to have phrasal-level timestamps, options -ww and -WW.
+Set thrice for word-level timestamps.

 Combine `options -wW` **with** `options -cc` to start **chat with voice input** (Whisper) support.
 Additionally, set `option -z` to enable **text-to-speech** (TTS) models and voice out.